top of page

 WHAT TO PACK IN YOUR PACK

-• Extra socks (2 pairs) – rolled up in a zip lock bag.
-The zip lock bag ensures the socks stay dry and clean.
-I wear Swiftwick Aspire 12 – These socks are compression.
-I wear them pushed down slightly until my calves start to revolt; then, I get the benefit of the compression when they are pulled up fully.
+• I wear Swiftwick Aspire 12 compression socks.
+I wear them pushed down slightly until my calves start to revolt, and then I get the benefit of the compression when they are pulled up fully.

 • Foot powder – sample size – I use Gold Bond.